DragoniteSpam/GameMakerTutorialTutorial/README.md

 It can be on anything you want it to be!
 But just like your 12th grade English teacher kept nagging you about when it came to the subject of your senior paper, it helps to be specific in what you want to target.
 Here are some ideas for consideration to help narrow down the scope of what you want to make.

-Let's imagine that I want to make a tutorial regarding making spaghetti (in GameMaker, obviously).
+Let's imagine that I want to make a tutorial regarding making spaghetti.
 We can try:

- - A tutorial on something simple that's a good place for people who are just getting started with GameMaker to try out: `Cooking Your First Meal: Spaghetti in GameMaker`
+ - A tutorial on something simple that's a good place for people who are just getting started to try out: `Cooking Your First Meal: Spaghetti`

  - A tutorial on something [immensely complicated that only the most dedicated of dweebs will be interested in undertaking](https://www.youtube.com/playlist?list=PL_hT--4HOvrf_VYo26LNl3zN5uwfuC3CC): `Cooking Spaghetti on The International Space Station`